Skip to content

 Multi-site learning

-The project is linked to multiple provinces and field locations in RDC, which helps the learning stay grounded in real conditions.
+The project is linked to multiple provinces and field locations in RDC, reached through real field travel across varied roads, transport conditions, and sometimes waterways.

 Site validation in progress

-Some locations are already documented through field travel, GPS records, and site reporting.
+Locations are documented through field travel, GPS records, photos, videos, and site reporting, creating a practical register for 2026 expansion.

 Geography as trust layer